Isaac-Tait/Fallfish-Tenkara/content/blog/ogawayama-spring/index.md

 <p class="mt-2 mb-2 ml-6">✦ Pitch 1 - Follow the chimney/corner to the obvious ledge.
 Pro is good but a little tricky.</p>

-<p class="mt-2 mb-2 ml-6">✦ Pitch 2 - Begin by following the obvious crack then make a very exposed lay back move up the awkward yet solid crack (there's an easy to miss bolt that protects the runout).</p>
+<p class="mt-2 mb-2 ml-6">✦ Pitch 2 - Begin by following the obvious crack then make a very exposed lay back move up the awkward yet solid crack (there is an easy to miss bolt that protects the runout).</p>

 <p class="mt-2 mb-2 ml-6">✦ Pitch 3 - Climb the off width.
-It's best to dangle your pack (if you're carrying one) below you for this pitch.
-It's an epic squeeze.</p>
+It is best to dangle your pack (if you are carrying one) below you for this pitch.
+It is an epic squeeze.</p>

 <hr />